-Description: Music At the Piano is a unique method for groups of young beginners based on an aural approach to musical literacy that provides a natural pathway to reading.
-This curriculum capitalizes on the children’s love of group music making to provide an introduction to piano playing, along with singing, composing, improvisation, transposition, and reading music.
-The parent/caregiver works alongside his or her child both in the classroom and at home.
-New songs and material will be presented each week, so regular attendance is essential.
-Children must complete each semester of Music At the Piano successfully in order to move to the next level.
+Description: Music at the Piano is a unique method for young beginners in a group setting.
+This aural approach serves as the foundation for musical literacy as it provide a natural pathway to reading.
+This curriculum capitalizes on the children’s love of group music making to further develop their piano skills, as well as singing, composing, improvisation, transposition, and reading music.
+The parent/caregiver works alongside his or her child both in class and in the home environment.
+New songs and material will be presented weekly, so regular attendance is essential.
+Children are required to successfully complete each level of Music at the Piano in order to advance.

 Musical Goals: Play a melodic instrument (piano); Further ensemble skills; Read, write and sing advanced musical notation; Demonstrate a steady beat through the playing of melodies and harmonies individually and in an ensemble; Develop concepts of form, dynamics, tempi, articulation and timbre; Develop the ability to memorize mastered songs and perform them individually and/or in a group performance; Demonstrate the ability to transpose melodies learned to other musical positions; Further develop home practice skills